 The power law statistics of the AE signals (on rock samples) is believed to result from slip events.
-However, there are no phenomenological models that mimic AE bursts.
-One other interesting feature of earthquake magnitudes is the change in the power law exponent for small and large magnitudes [19, 20].
+However, to the best of knowledge there are no phenomenological models that mimic AE bursts.
+This also helps us to identify a possible precursory effect.
+One other interesting feature of earthquake magnitudes is the change in the power law exponent for small and large magnitudes [19], [20].
 Laboratory studies on AE signals on rock samples also appear to indicate such a change [21].
 Finally, recent studies on AE also show that the exponent value is sensitive to the deformation rate [22].
 To the best of our knowledge, there has been no explanation of these observations.
-Here, we introduce an additional dissipative term into the Burridge-Knopoff (BK)
+Here, we introduce an additional dissipative term into the Burridge-Knopoff (BK) model which captures the main features of AE signals.